vacu9708/Shopping-mall/README.md

 ### Order Management
 Handles order processing, including order placement and fulfillment.
 ### Payment
-Handles payment processing, integrating with payment gateways to securely manage transactions.
+Handles payment processing (The refund feature will be added later)

 ### To be implemented in the future:
 - **Notifications**: Sends notifications to users regarding order updates, promotions, etc.